kieum3719007/tobacco_classification/README.md

 Document image understanding or document image information retrieval has a wide range application.
 Getting structure information from printed or handwritting document automatically helps reduce much of time and effor in many tasks.
 Deeplearning and computer vision is getting more and more success with many robust model achieving excellent accuracy.
 Document classification is one of important proccesses in image document understanding.
 The more accuracy of classification the better preparing for futher task such as optical character recognizing or information retrieval.

 In this project, I explored and deal with the [Tobacco3482 Dataset](https://wiki.umiacs.umd.edu/clip/index.php/Main_Page), a document classification dataset.
 As many pretrained model are public for downstream tasks recent years ago, I will apply transfer learning to this classfication task.
+The final goal of project this project is to classify an input image of documentation in 10 categories:
+1. Scientific
+2. ADVE
+3. Resume
+4. Email
+5. Memo
+6. Letter
+7. News
+8. Report
+9. Note
+10. Form

 ## Problem statement
 1. Download and explore the **Tobacco3428** dataset.
 2. Split train/test and load dataset